2002–03 Mighty Ducks of Anaheim season: Conference semifinals

-Conference finals
+Conference final

-In Game 1, Petr Sykora scored at 8:06 into double-overtime in a 1–0 Mighty Ducks victory.
+In game one, Petr Sykora scored at 8:06 into double-overtime in a 1–0 Mighty Ducks victory.
 It was the Mighty Ducks' second shutout of the playoffs.
 Jean-Sebastien Giguere turned in a stellar performance in net for Anaheim, stopping all 39 shots he faced.
-For Game 2, the Wild played Dwayne Roloson instead of Manny Fernandez in net.
-As in Game 1, it was another shutout for Giguere as the Mighty Ducks won the game 2–0.
+For game two, the Wild played Dwayne Roloson instead of Manny Fernandez in net.
+As in game one, it was another shutout for Giguere as the Mighty Ducks won the game 2–0.
 Both goals were short-handed, and Giguere stopped all 24 shots he faced, making him 63-for-63 in the series.
-In Game 3, Giguere continued his goal-tending excellence, stopping all 35 shots he faced in a 4–0 Mighty Ducks victory that pushed the Wild to the brink of elimination.
+In game three, Giguere continued his goal-tending excellence, stopping all 35 shots he faced in a 4–0 Mighty Ducks victory that pushed the Wild to the brink of elimination.
 Giguere had now stopped the first 98 shots he saw in the series.
-In Game 4, The Mighty Ducks won the game, 2–1.
-Both goals came from Adam Oates, and the Mighty Ducks headed to their first Stanley Cup Finals.
+In game four, The Mighty Ducks won the game, 2–1.
+Both goals came from Adam Oates, and the Mighty Ducks headed to their first Stanley Cup Final.
 The only good news for the Wild was that they avoided a fourth consecutive shutout, as Andrew Brunette scored the first Minnesota goal of the series.
 Still, Giguere was 122-for-123 in the series, a robust .992 save percentage.